s-suresh-kumar/workplace-directory/README.md

  ## Tests

  There are no automated tests written for this app.
-However it is easy to launch the app by going to https://s-suresh-kumar.github.io/workplace-directory/, Once the page is visited, it is straight forward to launch the app, filter results etc., The sorting works fine with desktop version.
-However for view port sizes less than 800 px, the sort functionality does not work.
-It is one of the limitations of the third party react package that I used.
-I am looking for ways to improve that known issue, but not successful yet.
+However it is easy to launch the app by going to https://s-suresh-kumar.github.io/workplace-directory/, Once the page is visited, it is straight forward to launch the app, filter results, sort by name and  DOB.

  ## Questions